SeedSigner/seedsigner/README.md

 Connect a keyboard & monitor to the device or SSH into the Pi if you're familiar with that process.

 ### Configure the Pi
-On the Pi bring up its system config:
+You have two options for configuring the hardware of the Pi.

+1. If you are running on the Pi itself, you can use the system config tool:
 ```
 sudo raspi-config
 ```